NVlabs/flip/cpp/README.md

 # License

-Copyright © 2020-2021, NVIDIA Corporation.
+Copyright © 2020-2021, NVIDIA Corporation & Affiliates.
 All rights reserved.

-This work is made available under the [NVIDIA Source Code License](../LICENSE.txt).
+This work is made available under a [BSD 3-Clause License](../LICENSE.md).

+The repository distributes code for `tinyexr`, which is subject to a [BSD 3-Clause License](../LICENSE-third-party.md#bsd-3-clause-license),<br>
+and `stb_image`, which is subject to an [MIT License](../LICENSE-third-party.md#mit-license).

+For individual contributions to the project, please confer the [Individual Contributor License Agreement](../CLA.md).

 For business inquiries, please contact researchinquiries@nvidia.com.